East Gippsland Water Native Vegetation and Habitat Creation Grants

 - Toorloo Arm Primary School – Centenary Garden

-Keep a lookout for updates on how these projects are progressing on this page, as well as details of when applications are being invited for the next round of grants.
+Keep a lookout for updates on how these projects are progressing on this page.